juankisuelamartin/juankisuelamartin/README.md

 ## 💻 Software Engineer at Capgemini

-I am a passionate and dedicated computer engineering student with experience in software development, focusing on backend and frontend technologies.
-I am currently pursuing my degree at the Universidad de Castilla-La Mancha.
+I am a passionate and dedicated computer engineering student with experience in software development, focusing on backend technologies.
+I am currently pursuing my degree at the Universidad de Castilla-La Mancha while working remotely for an insurance company.

 ---